 So cue 'er up, brothers and sisters.
 It's nine minutes well-spent.

 Kobayashi Issa is my all-time favourite poet.
 Regular readers will find this tediously typical, for though he's one of Japan's Four Great Haiku Masters, Issa is not "the Zen one".
 (That would be Bashō.
-I like Bashō too, but he doesn't "hit" nearly as often as Issa.)
+I like Bashō too, but he doesn't "hit" for me nearly as often as Issa.)

 Issa annoys modern Zen on many levels.
 He was ordained in the Jōdo-shū sect, a Pure Land Buddhist denomination that Zenners (including myself) find a bit futile.
 Worse yet, he was a hermit, and on the contemporary model: he had a family, and socketed his stick dead-centre of the Red Dust World.